 It is past lunch time, and being in Sydney’s Little Italy, I really should eat pizza.
 Fortunately, the kitchen at Moretti is not yet closed for the afternoon.
 Plenty of people still linger over their lunch.
 Italian phrases reach my window seat table.
 Unfortunately, my veggie pizza is soggy and I should have accepted the offer of chilli oil to provide additional flavour.

 Disappointed by my pizza, I am hoping that a Gelato from Bar Italia will live up to expectations.
 It does.
 The generous serving of passionfruit gelato is a fitting end to my Leichhardt discovery.

 There is yet another mural at the Leichhardt North Light Rail Station.
 The interesting street art and murals that I discovered in Leichhardt today were totally unexpected.
 Street Art seems to be more and more accepted and mainstream these days.

 Italian community organisations have their home in Leicchardt.
 I find Co.As.It, an Italian not for profit organisation, established in 1968 it aims to promote the Italian language and culture in NSW and also helps migrants from Italy.
 There is also the Associazione Napoletana.

 So, is Leichhardt the Little Italy in Sydney?

 All three Sydney suburbs known as “Little Italy” deserve the title.
 Leichhardt really is the big brother with the lions share of Italian restaurants and Italian community associations.
 Haberfield has a smaller Italian commercial presence with great specialty grocers and delicatessens.
 Five Dock is different again.
-Still home to many Italians, the village still has an Italian flavour, and the family deli there is well worth the visit.
+Home to many Italians, the village has a distinct Italian flavour, and the family deli there is well worth the visit.